-121 EFRAG assesses that sales-based and usage-based royalties promised in exchange for a licence of intellectual property have similar economic characteristics and similar degrees of uncertainty, as many other types of contracts with variable consideration that are based on the customer's sales or usage (e.g. usage-based royalties promised in exchange for a licence of an intangible right that is not intellectual property).

-122 Accordingly, EFRAG considers that it could limit comparability that IFRS 15 requires these contracts to be accounted for differently from those transactions with similar economic characteristics.
+- 120 EFRAG assesses that sales-based and usage-based royalties promised in exchange for a licence of intellectual property have similar economic characteristics and similar degrees of uncertainty, as many other types of contracts with variable consideration that are based on the customer's sales or usage (e.g. usage-based royalties promised in exchange for a licence of an intangible right that is not intellectual property). - 121 Accordingly, EFRAG considers that the contract-specific requirements in IFRS 15 could limit comparability because these contracts are accounted for differently from those transactions with similar economic characteristics.
+As further described in paragraph 138 the exception does, however, not introduce something completely different for royalties from sales- and usage-based licences of intellectual property compared with the general constraint on variable consideration.